-In circumstances where a Year 10, 11 or Year 12 student is ill or experiences misadventure on the day an assessment task is scheduled, the student must complete and submit an Illness/Misadventure Application and notify the Head Teacher of the course by a phone call to the school.
-This can be completed within two (2) days after returning to school.
+• In circumstances where a Year 10, 11 or Year 12 student is ill or experiences misadventure on the day an assessment task is scheduled, the student must complete and submit an Illness/Misadventure Application within 2 days of their return to school and no longer than 7 days after the initial scheduled date of the task.
+In the event of absence from the task, the student must ensure that the Head Teacher of the course is notified by either a phone call to the school or email on the day of the task prior to the scheduled commencement of the task.

-See Years 10, 11 and 12 Illness Misadventure form.
+• See Years 10, 11 and 12 Illness Misadventure form.